FreeSlave/halflife-featureful/documentation/content/docs/configuration/journal.md

 An optional property that lets you to configure geometry settings of the journal window.

 * `"width"` - the journal window width, as fraction of the screen width.
 Accepts values in range (0, 1].
-The default value is 7 / 9 (~ 0.78).
+The default value is `0.78`.
 * `"height"` - the journal window height, as fraction of the screen height.
 Accepts values in range (0, 1].
-The default value is 11 / 15 (~ 0.73).
+The default value is `0.73`.
 * `"padding_horizontal"` - left and right padding before and after text inside the journal window, as fraction of the journal width.
 Accepts values in range [0, 0.5).
-The default value is 1 / 14 (~ 0.071).
+The default value is `0.0714`.
 * `"padding_vertical"` - bottom and top padding before and after text inside the journal window, as fraction of the journal height.
 Accepts values in range [0, 0.5).
-The default value is 1 / 13 (~ 0.077).
+The default value is `0.077`.

 ### notification_position

-An optional property that lets you to configure the position of the notification messages on the screen.
+An optional property that lets you to configure the position of the notification area on the screen.

 * `"x"` - the X coordinate of the text on the screen, as fraction of the screen width.
 Accepts values in range [0, 1).
-The default value is 1 / 18.
+The default value is `0.556`.
 * `"y"` - the Y coordinate of the text on the screen, as fraction of the screen height.
 Accepts values in range [0, 1).
-The default value is 0.2.
+The default value is `0.2`.

 ### render